-The case holder must demonstrate through language and actions, that he or she is invested in working with the person or family to achieve meaningful outcomes.
+The case holder must demonstrate through language and actions, that they have invested in working with the person or family to achieve meaningful outcomes.

 Collaborative Relationships

 Engaging and building a collaborative relationship with a person or a family requires the case holder to have effective communication skills.